hilalturkaslan/Deep-case/README.md

-Deep learning app for ai sample case study
+Deep learning is a app for ai sample case study